T. J. Houshmandzadeh: Cincinnati Bengals

 Houshmandzadeh was selected by the Cincinnati Bengals in the seventh round with the 204th overall pick in the 2001 NFL draft.

 Houshmandzadeh made his NFL debut in Week 3 of the 2001 season against the San Diego Chargers.
 As a rookie, Houshmandzadeh had recorded 21 receptions for 228 yards, while also being used to return punts and kickoffs.
-His most notable achievement was in a game against the Cleveland Browns, in which he set a franchise record with 126 punt return yards.
+His most notable achievement was in a game against the Cleveland Browns, when he set a franchise record with 126 punt return yards.

 Houshmandzadeh (84) with the Bengals in 2006.

 In Week 13 of the 2002 season, against the Baltimore Ravens, Housmandzadeh scored his first professional touchdown on a four-yard reception.
-In the 2002 season, Houshmandzadeh had 41 receptions for 492 receiving yards and one receiving touchdown in 16 games and five starts.
+During the 2002 season, Houshmandzadeh had 41 receptions for 492 receiving yards and one receiving touchdown in 16 games and five starts.

 Houshmandzadeh missed the 2003 season with a severe hamstring injury.
 In 2004, he was listed as the team's third receiver behind Peter Warrick and Chad Johnson.
 However, Warrick became injured and Houshmandzadeh was promoted to the starting lineup with Johnson.

 In Week 3 of the 2004 season, against the Baltimore Ravens, Housmandzadeh had seven receptions for 116 receiving yards.
-In Week 12, against the Cleveland Browns, he had two receiving touchdowns in the 58–48 victory.
+In Week 12, against the Cleveland Browns, he had two receiving touchdowns in their 58–48 victory.
 In Week 13, in another game against Baltimore, he had ten receptions for 171 yards and one touchdown in the 27–26 victory.
 In Week 14, against the New England Patriots, he had 12 receptions for 145 receiving yards.
-In the 2004 season, Houshmandzadeh had 73 receptions for 978 receiving yards and four receiving touchdowns in 16 games and 13 starts.
+During the 2004 season, Houshmandzadeh had 73 receptions for 978 receiving yards and four receiving touchdowns in 16 games and 13 starts.

-"They're both unique", says former Bengals quarterback Carson Palmer of Johnson and Houshmandzadeh.
+"They're both unique", said former Bengals quarterback Carson Palmer of Johnson and Houshmandzadeh.
 "They do completely different things well and complement each other perfectly.
 T. J.'s a physical guy; a physical blocker, physical when he gets the ball.
 He's like (the Pittsburgh Steelers') Hines Ward."

 Houshmandzadeh with the Bengals playing against the New York Giants on September 21, 2008.